xo/usql/README.md

 ```

 `usql`'s time format supports any [Go supported time format][go-time], or can
-be the standard Go const name, such as `Kitchen` above.
+be any standard Go const name, such as `Kitchen` above.
 See below for an
 overview of the [available time constants](#time-constants).

 ##### Time Constants